fgnt/python_crashkurs/docs/include/ntcocalc.md

 > user in the world.
 It is customizable and scalable, and is suitable
 > for small and large teams, academic courses, and large-scale infrastructure.

-We have our own Jupyter Hub server, but we still wait for the IMT, so that you can use your University Account to login (Oct, 2021).
+We have our own Jupyter Hub server (https://ntprog2.upb.de), but we have to activate your University Account (i.e. IMT account) manually.
-At the moment, you have to ask your tutor to get a user and password assigned.
+Alternatively, your can ask your tutor to get a user and password assigned.

 # Remote: CoCalc